dounan/chat-pc-site/docs/macos/zoom-integration.md

 ## Adding Zoom actions

-1. Follow the [Getting Started](/docs/macos/getting-started) guide to install the ChatPC and register for a ChatPC account.
+1. Follow the [Getting Started](/docs/macos/getting-started) guide to install the ChatPC and register for a ChatPC account

+1. **IMPORTANT: make sure you have the macOS Zoom app installed**

 1. Open ChatPC Settings > Actions > Zoom